GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 .. image:: media_rgp/rgp_wavefront_occupancy_2.png

-Users may examine regions by selecting ranges within the graph and using the zoom buttons on the top right.
+Users may examine regions by selecting ranges within the graph and using the zoom buttons on the top right of the tab.
 Users may also hover over this view and use mouse wheel to zoom and center in on a particular spot.
 A region of wavefronts can be selected by using the mouse button to drag over the desired region as shown below.